Code-Inside/Blog/_posts/2018-06-01-dbproviderfactories-and-odpdotnet-when-even-oracle-can-be-tamed.md

 I remember that I struggle to find the right Oracle driver and even when everything was installed the strange TNS ora config file popped up and nothing worked.

-# I can be simple...
+# It can be simple...

 2 weeks ago I had the pleasure to load some data from a Oracle database and discovered something beautiful: Actually, I can be pretty simple today.